izdrail/izdrail.com/src/content/books/mind-hacking-secrets.md

 ---
 title: Mind Hacking Secrets
+author: <Stefan Bogdan>
+date: 2024-12-02 11:00:00 +0800
+categories: [Books, Mind Tricks]
+tags: [Books, Mind Tricks, Development, Learn]
+pin: false
 description: A article about how to hack your mind to be more productive and successful.
 img: ""
-tags:
-  - Books
-  - Mind Tricks
-  - Development
-  - Learn
 -----

+#### Introduction

-#### Introduction Chapter 1: Our Sabotaging Ways
+Chapter 1: Our Sabotaging Ways

-The Devil Is in the Negativity Our Anxious Minds...
+Chapter 1: Anxious Minds and the Devil in details

 Chapter 2: The Weapons of Self-sabotage